moljac/Samples.XamarinAndroid/tutorial-samples/87-UsbPrinter/component/GettingStarted.md

 # Getting Started

-HolisticWare USB Reader Component for Xamarin.Android is a component for adding support for USB Barcode readers to Xamarin.Android applications
+HolisticWare USB Printer Component for Xamarin.Android is a component for adding support for USB printers to Xamarin.Android applications

 ## Intro